-Other Good VPNs to Use with Kodi
+The Top 5 VPNs to Use with Kodi

 IPVanish comes out on top as the best VPN to use with Kodi, but there are several other providers who deliver speed, security, and smart pricing structures that are worth a second look.

 ExpressVPN is a fast and secure VPN that bundles the right blend of features to give you an incredible online experience.
 The company runs a dedicated network of 3,000+ servers across 94 countries around the world, combined with 256-bit AES encryption on all data, a thorough zero-logging policy on traffic, DNS requests, and IP addresses, and custom software with DNS leak protection and automatic kill switch features.

 - Unblocks Netflix and other streaming sites